GrailFinder/gf-lt/docs/auto-issue-solver.md

 ### P2: `create_pr` Produces a Real PR File
 **Status: DONE**.
 **Impact**: `create_pr` previously only returned JSON with no deliverable file for the user to review.
 **Implementation**: Added file writing to `createPRTool()` in `tools/mission_tools.go`.
-Writes `.gf-lt-pr.md` to the project root with PR title, issue reference, branch name, base branch, description body, acceptance criteria, and a generation notice.
+Writes `issue-{id}-pr.md` to the `issues/review/` directory with PR title, issue reference, branch name, base branch, description body, and acceptance criteria.
 File path returned as `pr_file` in the JSON result.
 Non-fatal on write failure — logs a warning but does not block mission success.

 ### P3: Failure Signal Improvement
 **Status: DONE**.